vaanvizard/automatic_import_csv_to_postgres_db/README.md

 # automatic_import_csv_to_postgres_db
 Python script to automatically create a new postgres database with tables based on csv files.

-The script uses the following libraries: *os, pandas, psycopg2, sqlalchemy* Can be executed from a terminal.
+The script uses the following libraries: *os, pandas, psycopg2, sqlalchemy*<br>
+Can be executed from a terminal.